chamaraManoj/DiffShare/README.md

 # DiffShare
-Official repository of the DiffShare paper
+Official repository of the DiffShare paper.
+Added an edit